 The Smithsonian National Museum of American History collects and preserves more than 3 million artifacts of American history and culture, from the War of Independence to the present day.
 The world class attraction, one of the most popular of the Smithsonian museums in Washington DC, offers a wide range of exhibits that demonstrate the diversity of America’s history and culture.
-The museum completed a 2 year and $85 million renovation in 2008.
-The remodeling provided a dramatic new presentation of the original Star-Spangled Banner, a chance to see the White House copy of President Lincoln's Gettysburg Address and a transformation of the museum's extensive collections.
+The museum completed a two-year, $85 million renovation in 2008 and is in the midst of a major, multi-year renovation of its west wing.

 Remodeling and New Exhibits

-The museum is currently renewing the building’s 120,000-square-foot west exhibition wing with additional renovations.
-(The museum’s center core and east wing remain open) The plans will add new galleries, an education center, interior public plazas and performance spaces as well as modernizing the infrastructure in this section of the building.
-A new panoramic window on the first floor will give a sweeping view of the Washington Monument and connect visitors to the National Mall’s landmarks.
-The wing’s first floor has opened in July 2015, with the second and third floors opening in 2016 and 2017.
+The museum is currently renewing the building’s 120,000-square-foot west exhibition wing while the museum’s center core and east wing remain open.
+The west wing renovation plans add new galleries, an education center, interior public plazas and performance spaces as well as modernizing the infrastructure in this section of the building.
+A new panoramic window on the first floor offers a sweeping view of the Washington Monument and connect visitors to the National Mall’s landmarks.
+The wing’s first floor opened in July 2015, the second floor opened in June 2017, and the third floor is next to open.

 Current Exhibit Highlights